Updated March 10, 2022

 - Non-Refundable $150 registration fee required at time of deposit

-- Let us know your plans by May 1, 2021, if you want to cancel!
+- Let us know your plans by May 1, 2022, if you need to cancel!

 A message from our leadership

 To Our Friends and Partners Around the World, We hope this message finds you safe and well.
-As you may know, US Performing Arts is based in the United States and we continue to see the impacts of the COVID-19 crisis.
-Our staff members are still working remotely to meet our partners’ and our students’ needs, while keeping our team members safe.
+As you may know, US Performing Arts is based in the United States and as we begin to enter the Post-Pandemic World, we hope we will begin to see less of the impact of the COVID-19 crisis that has marked our lives the past two years.
+Our staff members are still working diligently to meet our partners’ and our students’ needs, while keeping our team members safe.
 As you are aware, the education industry has been severely impacted by COVID-19.
 In these uncertain times, we want you to know that US Performing Arts remains strong and creatively courageous.
 We pride ourselves in our integrity, authenticity, creativity, and passion.
-We are celebrating 20 years of giving students the training and tools they need to succeed educationally, professionally, and in life!
+We are celebrating more than 20 years of giving students the training and tools they need to succeed educationally, professionally, and in life!
 Our team is committed to innovating and pivoting our program offerings to meet the needs of our future generation of artists.
 We are even enjoying the occasional pivot which stokes our internal creativity.
+To that end, we have launched a new US Performing Arts charitable non-profit organization to support certain programs, scholarships, and important performing and digital arts projects for our students.
 We are open to new partnerships and collaborations.
-We feel this innovative, team spirit is helping US Performing Arts maintain its resiliency and continue to provide unparalleled experiences for our students - today and always.
-We look ahead with optimism to Summer 2021 and are excited to share our outstanding workshops and programs with you as we pledge to remain strong and student-focused, now and in the future.
-Sincerely, Judith Patterson President/CEO
+We feel this innovative team spirit is helping US Performing Arts maintain its resiliency and continue to provide unparalleled experiences for our students - today and always.
+We look ahead with optimism to Summer 2022 and are excited to share our outstanding workshops and programs with you as we pledge to remain strong and student-focused, now and in the future.